chainstack/docs/docs/tutorials/quorum/food-supply-temperature-control-with-web3.md

 #### Install Quorum.js

-<a href="https://github.com/jpmorganchase/quorum.js/" rel="nofollow">Quorum.js</a> is an extension to <a href="https://github.com/ethereum/web3.js" rel="nofollow">Ethereum JavaScript API</a> to support private transactions on Quorum.
+[Quorum.js](https://github.com/jpmorganchase/quorum.js/) is an extension to [Ethereum JavaScript API](https://github.com/ethereum/web3.js) to support private transactions on Quorum.

 Install in your project directory: